vitaly-t/equrlity/README.md

-# amplitude
+# Amplitude

-Typescript / NodeJS / PostgreSQL backend
+An experiment prototype backend for Synereo attention economy development.

+Uses Typescript, NodeJS and PostgreSQL.